CyVerse-learning-materials/learning-center-faq/atmosphere-faq.rst

 *What do I need to do?*
 `````````````````````````

-You need to transfer your resources off Atmosphere volumes by the following dates:
+If you US-based researcher currently using Atmosphere to develop VICE or other DE apps, you may continue to use Atmosphere for this purpose.
+Otherwise, you will need to transfer your resources off Atmosphere volumes by the following dates:

 .. list-table::
     :header-rows: 1